sum1lim/sea-ice-SAR/data/SAR/README.md

 # Radarsat Constellation Mission (RCM) data
-- Each dataset should be in a standalone *tiff* file
+- Each dataset should be in a standalone *tif* file
 - georectified